grumpyclimber/construction/article.md

 **Consider the server**

 If you're constantly requesting a LOT of content from a website, most of the servers will pick up on it and very often cut you off.
+Remember to start small.
 In our specific example, we asked for a chunk of data and received it without any problems.
 But it's common to run into some problems, most common one:
 ```python
 ConnectionError: HTTPSConnectionPool(host='en.wikipedia.orghttps', port=443): Max retries exceeded with url:[...]
 ```
 The important part is: **Max retries exceeded**.
 It means we've been requesting data too many times.
-It's a good habit to stop web-scraping every now and then to mimic natural human behaviour, how do we do that?
+It's a good habit to stop web scraping every now and then to mimic natural human behaviour, how do we do that?
 We need to smuggle this 1 line of code:
 ```python
 time.sleep(np.random.randint(1,20))
 ```